marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

   argument, which must be a string, is printed in the warning if present.

-  The :option:`deprecated` attribute can also be used for functions and types (see :ref:`common-function-attributes`, see :ref:`common-type-attributes`).
+  The :gcc-attr:`deprecated` attribute can also be used for functions and types (see :ref:`common-function-attributes`, see :ref:`common-type-attributes`).

   The message attached to the attribute is affected by the setting of the :option:`-fmessage-length` option.

-.. option:: mode (mode)
+.. gcc-attr:: mode (mode)

   .. index:: mode variable attribute